 عنوان مقاله [English]

 Objective: Information asymmetry and its problems are one of the most important issues in the insurance industry.
 Asymmetric information between insurer and insured can severely affect insurance companies' profit and pose significant risks to them.
 One of the most important risks arising from asymmetric information is adverse selection risk.
 Adverse selection is the tendency of high risks to be more likely to buy insurance or to buy larger amounts than low risks.
 Adverse selection is an important source of inefficiency in insurance markets.
-In this regards, the main purpose of this study is to investigate the risk of adverse selection in Iran's health insurance industry.
+In this regard, the main purpose of this study is to investigate the risk of adverse selection in Iran's health insurance industry.

 Methodology: In this study we use a model of demand for health services to incorporate the essential features of asymmetric information in health insurance markets.
 This model is based on the work of Bajari et al. (2014) and Culter & Zeckhauser (2000).
 The used data is extracted from the cost and income inventory of the urban and rural households in Iran in 2016.
 In order to test the existence of adverse selection in the Iranian health insurance industry, at the first step, using the nonlinear least squares (NLS) method the demand function for health services is estimated, and employing the estimated parameters, the latent health status variable of each household is obtained.
-Afterwards, the latent health status distribution between the two groups of insured and uninsured households are compared using Kolmogorov-Smirnov statistic.
+Afterwards, the latent health status distribution between the two groups of insured and uninsured households are compared using Kolmogorov-Smirnov statistic test.

-JEL Classification: I11, I13, C14
+JEL Classification: I11, I13, C14.